Notes on the Geography of Indonesia: Borobudur 1

-Borobudur is Java's greatest tourist attraction, appealing to a domestic audience as much as and perhaps even more than an international one.
-The domestic appeal has little to do with the purposes for which this edifice was built: it has more to do with grounding Indonesian nationalism in distant antiquity.
-That's why the place is not only crowded but noisy and why at dusk, when the crowds go away, the guards chaff one another, in a way they would not think of doing in a mosque.
+Borobudur is Java's greatest tourist attraction, appealing to a domestic audience as much as and perhaps even more than it does to the foreign one.
+The domestic appeal has little to do with the purposes for which the monument was built: it has more to do with grounding Indonesian nationalism in distant antiquity.
+That's why the place is not only crowded but noisy and why at dusk, when the crowds go away, the guards chaff one another in a way they would not think of doing in a mosque.
 When Borobudur was completed about 830 A.D., however, it was a teaching vehicle for Buddhism, a place where pilgrims could wander for days or more, while seeking to learn what the stones taught without words.
-The stones still teach, if you're not in a hurry.
+The stones still teach, if you have some time.

 Borobudur is a four-sided pyramid, with four square platforms nested atop one another and topped by three near-circular ones.
-The east side, shown here, is the intended avenue of approach, but this fact can only be distinguished by finding the beginnings of the stories that are illustrated on the otherwise identical walls of the square sides.
-The whole edifice is built of volcanic blocks that cap a natural hill.
-The summit pagoda was added by the Dutch and is perfunctory: the shape of the original one is unknown.
+The east side, shown here, is the intended avenue of approach, but this fact can only be distinguished by finding the beginnings of the stories that are illustrated on the otherwise identical walls of the four sides.
+The summit pagoda was added by the Dutch and is perfunctory: the shape of the original cap is unknown.

 Mid-day, there's a scramble from bottom to top and back again.